 You really can’t do a full sentence tree variation without breaking some rules.

 13. Create Fragments

 Fragments get the bulk of red ink from school teachers.
 Write complete sentences, they say!

-But there is a time and place to write an incomplete sentences.
+But there is a time and place to write an incomplete sentence.
 Actually, incomplete sentences can be quite beautiful.